elbywan/crystalline/README.md

 #### Hover information

 Hovering should display (when possible) either a variable type, a function definition signature or the expanded macro.

+#### Document symbols

+Fetch all the symbols in a given file, used in VSCode to populate the Outline view and the Breadcrumbs.

 ## Limitations